HussainTaj-W/solfegepractice.com/content/lessons/01_introduction.md

 ## The Basic Solfege Syllables

-The solfege system has a specific symbol for every note in a scale.
+The solfege system has a specific symbol for every note on a scale.
 For example, if we look at the C major scale, we will see a certain group of notes played in this sequence: _C, D, E, F, G, A, B, C_.
 The syllables used to sing and write the notes of a major scale in solfege are:

 | Syllable | Pronounced | Note |